mkijowski/remote-learning/README.md

 point for documentation and instructions for popular tools to help prepare your course for remote delivery.

-If you need help with any of these, or if you need hardware (camera, microphone, etc.) to support  please contact [cse-support@wright.edu](cse-support@wright.edu).
-Please be patient as this document is currently being worked on.

 ---
 Contained in this document are the following: